seandmurray/prose_string/README.md

 string_util.notEmpty(somestring); // Inverse of isEmpty.

+string_util.sentence(..args); // where be any object or array of object that will be converted to string and put in a sentence seperated by a single space.

 string_util.toString(obj, defaultValue); // Tries to convert primatives or objects to a string, if conversion fails the default value is returned.

 string_util.trim(somestring); // Remove any and all space characters from begining and end of the given string, including any line or carriage returns.
 Note, uses above toString to convert input value.